 Heidelberg Retina Tomograph (HRT)

-The Visante OCT provides high resolution corneal images and documentation of the anterior segment of the eye, that allow for precise evaluation a number of conditions including post LASIK flap evaluation, keratoconus, irregular astigmatism, narrow angle glaucoma, safety of refractive surgery, complex and complicated cataract surgery planning.
-In particular the Visante OCT is invaluable in the planning and management of phakic implants (ICL surgery).
+The Visante OCT provides high-resolution corneal images and documentation of the anterior segment of the eye, that allow for precise evaluation a number of conditions including post LASIK flap evaluation, keratoconus, irregular astigmatism, narrow-angle glaucoma, the safety of refractive surgery, complex and complicated cataract surgery planning.
+In particular, the Visante OCT is invaluable in the planning and management of phakic implants (ICL surgery).

 It's Your Choice.